antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 - GLOBAL CHANCE OR PER WEAPON?
 - DOES THE STAT EXIST ON ARMOR?
 IF YES: DOES IT AFFECT BOTH WEAPONS? --->

+### Piercing
+Makes your Attacks pierce.
+This doesn't work with certain Attack Skills, like the ones that explode on impact.

 ### Mana
 The maximum amount of Mana.
 It can be consumed to use Skills.

 ### Mana stolen per Hit
 Replenishes Mana when hitting an enemy with a Physical Attack.
 The amount of replenished Mana is based on the Physical damage dealt.

+### Mana After each Kill
+Replenishes Mana when killing an enemy.
+Works for both Attack and Spell Skills.

 ### Replenish Mana
-Increases your base regeneration rate defined by the amount of Mana you have by a percentage.
+Increases your base regeneration rate, defined by the amount of Energy and Mana you have, by a percentage.

 ### Enhanced Damage
 Increases your Physical damage percentually on weapons that have this stat.